OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

 As an attacker, I perform reflected XSS where the application or API includes unvalidated and unescaped user input as part of HTML output.
-My successful attack can allow the attacker to execution of arbitrary HTML and JavaScript in my victim's browser.
+My successful attack can allow the attacker to execute arbitrary HTML and JavaScript in my victim's browser.
 Typically the victim will need to interact with some malicious link that points to an attacker-controlled page, such as malicious watering hole websites, advertisements, or similar.

 *Abuse Case:*